 This year, we’re not following a rotation scheme.
 We’re keeping it a bit more random this go-round.
-Using a highly scientific line of inquiry, our next installment in the series is FSDB, our third team out of 1A-District 4.
+Using a highly scientific line of inquiry for the first change, our next installment in the series is Interlachen, our second team out of 1A-Region 2.

 Each The Season post will have the same content as they’ve had for the past four seasons.
 At the request of a reader last season, we will note the accomplishments of each team’s senior class that will be moving on to new goals in May or June.

-You can see everything I have on the Dragons in 2017-18 here –> FSDB
+You can see everything I have on the Rams in 2017-18 here –> INTERLACHEN

-Win/loss record: 6-18 in dual meets.
-Please review the attached document for a summary of the Falcons’ performance in IBT events.
+Win/loss record: 1-23 in dual meets (up through the TD Talbott Legion tournament at Villages, in which the Rams combined with Leesburg in order to compete more fully).
+Please review the attached document for a summary of the Rams’ performance in IBT events.

 Please support our independent journalism by going here and donating to our website: https://www.gofundme.com/north-florida-matmen